Frequent Questions Parents Ask

 Our team understands care may be required outside of the Student Health Center's operating hours.
 View a list of local emergency rooms and urgent care centers.

 What is the scope of practice at the Student Health Center?

 The SHC operates similarly to a family physician's office providing low-cost health services to any enrolled Pepperdine student, regardless of insurance type, and demonstrates the latest in health standards, allowing students to acquire care from highly trained medical professionals right here on campus.
 Available services include a wide range of everyday health needs, including men's and women's health, care for illness and injury, immunizations, injections, labs, nutrition, respiratory problems, and dermatology.
 The SHC also offers specialized clinics such as flu vaccination, travel medicine, massage therapy, and STI testing.
 If deemed appropriate, physicians may provide a referral to a specialist or determine if a higher level of care is required.

 What is the cost to use the Student Health Center?

-When a student accesses care for the first time in a semester, there is an initial $70 fee that is charged to the student's account.
-The cost of subsequent visits depend on the services rendered, but we keep our fees at a low cost.
-Your child will be provided with a receipt/super-bill, which can be submitted to their insurance company for possible reimbursement or application toward the deductible.
+We keep our fees at a low cost.
+Your child will be provided with a walk-out statement to submit to their insurance company for possible reimbursement or application toward the deductible.

 Can my child continue with previously established medical care while attending Pepperdine?